Rosmersholm: Adaptations

+Radio

 A radio adaptation, translated by Frank McGuinness and directed by Peter Kavanagh, was broadcast on BBC Radio 3 on 15 January 2017.

+Film

+A television film directed by Terje Mærli was broadcast in 2001.
+Laila Goody starred as Rebecca West.
+Her performance was nominated for an Amanda Award for best actress.
+The film was nominated for an Amanda Award for best television drama.

 Reception and legacy

 Rosmersholm has been described as one of Ibsen's most complex, subtle, multilayered and ambiguous plays; Rosmersholm and The Wild Duck are "often to be observed in the critics' estimates vying with each other as rivals for the top place among Ibsen's works."

+In 1891, Rosmer of Rosmerholm, a prequel to Ibsen's play, written by Austin Fryers, was published.
+It premiered on April 19, 1892 at the Globe Theatre under the title, Beata.
+It was generally well received.
+Mrs. Patrick Campbell starred as the aforementioned character.

 Matt Trueman argued that "Rosmersholm is hungry — no, ravenous — for change and yet, at the same time, incapable of it.
 Its characters are desperate to throw off the past to which they are inextricably shackled.
 It weighs them down even as they try to swim away: concrete shoes that just won’t come off".
 He concluded: "it is a 'Break Glass In Case of Emergencies' sort of a play.
 An alarum drama.
 Revive Rosmersholm for regime change."

 British writer Cicely Isabel Fairfield took the pen name "Rebecca West" from the character in Rosmersholm.

 The 2018 novel Lethal White by J. K. Rowling (under the pen name Robert Galbraith) opens each (otherwise untitled) chapter with a line from Rosmersholm.

 In 2019, the play was revived at the Duke of York's Theatre in London in a new adaption by Duncan Macmillan under the direction of Ian Rickson, starring Tom Burke, Hayley Atwell and Giles Terera.